 Dr. Elizabeth Lolli said they are targeting a ‘C’ or better for next year.

 “We’re going to stay the course,” said Lolli.
 “We’re not going to add any new programs, we’re not adding any additional things to anyone’s plate, we’re going to stay the course and make sure that we do it better.”

 DPS did receive an attendance grade of ‘F’, but Lolli said that is one of their main focuses.

 “We’re hopeful with the new RTA busing, as well as the attendance plan roll-out that we actually formally put in place in August, we’re hoping to see some change in that particular grade,” said Lolli.

 Lolli said their biggest takeaway from the report was their ‘C’ grade of ‘closing the gap.’

 Lolli said this accounts for race, socioeconomic status, disabilities, by making sure all students get an education.

-She said they had not had a ‘C’ grade in this department since at least 2013.Grab the FREE WDTN News App for iPhone or Android.
+She said they had not had a ‘C’ grade in this department since at least 2013.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.